publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stIII/ch63/m__us_usc_t49_s6304.md

         (3)  __Amounts__  __.—__

-        Any amounts received by the Library as payment for library products and services or other activities shall be made available to the Director to carry out this section, deposited in the Office of the Assistant Secretary for Research and Technology of the Department of Transportation’s general fund account, and remain available until expended.
+        Any amounts received by the Library as payment for library products and services or other activities shall be made available to the Director to carry out this section, deposited in the Research and Innovative Technology Administration’s general fund account, and remain available until expended.

 (Added [Pub.
 L. 112–141, div.
 E, title II, § 52011(a)][/us/pl/112/141/s52011/a], July 6, 2012, [126 Stat.
-890][/us/stat/126/890]; amended [Pub.
-L. 113–76, div.
-L, title I][/us/pl/113/76], Jan.
-17, 2014, [128 Stat.
-574][/us/stat/128/574].)

- __Change of Name__

-    “Office of the Assistant Secretary for Research and Technology of the Department of Transportation’s” substituted for “Research and Innovative Technology Administration’s” in subsec. (c)(3) on authority of title I of div.
-L of [Pub.
-L. 113–76][/us/pl/113/76], set out in part as a note under [section 112 of this title][/us/usc/t49/s112].
+890][/us/stat/126/890].)

  __Effective Date__